Machine Explanations and Human Understanding: Abstract

 \section{Abstract}

 Explanations are hypothesized to improve human understanding of machine learning models and achieve a variety of desirable outcomes, ranging from model debugging to enhancing human decision making.
 However, empirical studies have found mixed and even negative results.
-An open question, therefore, is under what conditions explanations can improve human understanding and in what way.
-Using adapted causal diagrams, we provide a formal characterization of the interplay between machine explanations and human understanding, and show how human intuitions play a central role in enabling human understanding.
-Specifically, we identify three \textit{core} concepts of interest that cover all existing quantitative measures of understanding in the context of human-AI decision making: \textit{\taskboundary}, \textit{\decisionboundary}, and \textit{\errorboundary}.
-Our key result is that without assumptions about {\em task-specific intuitions}, explanations may potentially improve human understanding of \decisionboundary, but they {\em cannot} improve human understanding of \taskboundary or \errorboundary.
-To achieve complementary human-AI performance, we articulate possible ways on how explanations need to work with human intuitions.
-For instance, human intuitions about the relevance of features (e.g., education is more important than age in predicting a person's income) can be critical in detecting \errorboundary.
-We validate the importance of human intuitions in shaping the outcome of machine explanations with empirical human-subject studies.
-Overall, our work provides a general framework along with actionable implications for future algorithmic development and empirical experiments of machine explanations.
+An open question, therefore, is \textit{under what conditions explanations can improve human understanding and in what way}.
+To address this question, we first identify three \textit{core} concepts that cover most existing quantitative measures of understanding: \textit{\taskboundary}, \textit{\decisionboundary}, and \textit{\errorboundary}.
+Using adapted causal diagrams, we provide a formal characterization of the relationship between these concepts and human approximations (i.e., understanding) of them.
+The relationship varies by the level of human intuition in different task types, such as emulation and discovery, which are often ignored when building or evaluating explanation methods.
+Our key result is that human intuitions are necessary for generating and evaluating machine explanations in human-AI decision making: without assumptions about human intuitions, explanations may improve human understanding of \decisionboundary, but {\em cannot} improve human understanding of \taskboundary or \errorboundary.
+To validate our theoretical claims, we conduct human subject studies to show the importance of human intuitions.
+Together with our theoretical contributions, we provide a new paradigm for designing behavioral studies towards a rigorous view of the role of machine explanations across different tasks of human-AI decision making.